Ottawa 67's: History

 Bill Long was the team's first head coach.
 The 67's played their first game on October 6, 1967, losing 9–0 on the road to the Niagara Falls Flyers.
 The first 11 home games of the season were played in the Hull Arena, Hull, Quebec, as their new home arena was still under construction.
+They played their first game at their own arena, the Ottawa Civic Centre, on December 29, losing to the Montreal Junior Canadiens 4–2.
 The first season for the 67's was terrible at best, with the team posting a final record of six wins, 45 losses and three ties.
-They then made the playoffs in their second season, but lost in the quarter-finals to the Niagara Falls Flyers.

-The 67's reached the OHA finals during their fifth season in 1971–72, losing to the Peterborough Petes 3–0, with two ties.
+They made the playoffs in their second season, but lost in the quarter-finals to the Niagara Falls Flyers.
+They won their first playoff series over the Hamilton Red Wings in 1970–71, led by future Hockey Hall of Famer Denis Potvin on defence.
+The 67's reached the OHA finals during the following season in 1971–72.
+They lost to the Peterborough Petes 3–0, with two ties.
 The 67's came close to playing at home in the Memorial Cup, as the Ottawa Civic Centre hosted the tournament that year.